Does this sound familiar?

-Most people struggle not because they lack talent or ability – but because they skip foundational skills without realizing it, and leap into advanced subjects before they’re ready.
+Most students struggle not because they lack talent or ability – but because they skip foundational skills without realizing it, and leap into advanced subjects before they're ready.

 This makes drawing feel - at best - like magic, and at worst - impossible.